stoplightio/spectral/README.md

 Spectral also has existing rulesets that we have created for OAS 2 and 3.
 This example uses an existing ruleset to lint an OAS 2 document.

-You can also build on top of these rulesets for customized linting style guide for your OAS documents.
+You can also build on top of these rulesets for a customized linting style guide for your OAS documents.

 ```javascript
 const { Spectral } = require("@stoplight/spectral");